slackalaxy/dep-check/README.md

 the packages that are installed, then reports them and outputs their immediate installed dependents.

-## missdepslist
-Same as above, but outputs a simple list of missing dependencies, easy to parse.
-This will be merged withh missdeps soon.
+Supplying the `-l|--list` option will output a simple list of missing dependencies, easy to parse.

 ## pkg-diff
 This is meant for systems managed by [pkg-get](https://crux.nu/portdb/?a=search&q=pkg-get) to install prebuilt packages.